- CAMPUS LIFE

 The Gold Plan: Provides eight (8) all-you-care-to-eat meals per week in The Mane Dish.
 Cub Cash (declining balance dollars) is included with this meal plan.

-Access 7 Upgrade: Same as All Access 7 but with additional Cub Cash (declining balance dollars).
+All Access 7 Upgrade: Same as All Access 7 but with additional Cub Cash (declining balance dollars).

-Voluntary Meal Plan I: For commuter students and Southeastern Oaks residents.
+Pack 48: For commuter students and Southeastern Oaks residents.
 It provides 48 all-you-care-to-eat meals per semester in the Mane Dish and Cub Cash (declining balance dollars).

-Voluntary Meal Plan II: For commuter students and Southeastern Oaks residents.
+Pack 18: For commuter students and Southeastern Oaks residents.
 It provides 18 all-you-care-to-eat meals per semester in the Mane Dish and Cub Cash (declining balance dollars).